-Money causes the most stress in the lives of almost 60 percent of employees, according to the latest report by PwC.
+Money causes the most stress in the lives of almost 60 percent of employees, according to a report by PwC.
 It was the top choice for life stressor across all generations, well ahead of issues with jobs, relationships, and health.
 More than 30 percent of employees say their health has been impacted by their financial worries.

 Merrill Edge looked at how Americans with significant investable assets feel about their finances for their recent report.
 The majority of these relatively financially secure Americans say managing their finances impacts their mental and physical health (59 percent and 56 percent, respectively).
 Roughly 40 percent of mass affluent Americans would give up all social media platforms forever or cut carbs, sugar and/or alcohol if they never have to manage their personal finances again.